Scott-D-Hodgson/How-To/operating-system.md

 date: 2022-01-22T16:53:00-04:00
 tags: [Raspberry Pi, Operating System, apt-get update, apt-get upgrade]
 ---
-The Raspberry Pi OS is the default operating system for an RPI SBC.
+The Raspberry Pi (RPI) Operating System (OS) is the default operating system for an RPI Single Board Computer (SBC).
 It is based on a Debian linux and configured for usage with the RPI.

 ## Prerequisites